Algorithms and Theory for Supervised Gradual Domain Adaptation: Preliminaries

+The gradual domain adaptation investigated in this paper is thus defined as follows \begin{defn}[Gradual Domain Adaptation] Given a finite time horizon $\{1, \dots, T\}$, at each time step $t$, a data distribution $P_t$ over $\reals^d \times \reals^k$ is realized with the features $X \in \reals^d$ and labels $Y \in \reals^k$.
+The data distributions are gradually evolving subject to Assumption \ref{asmp:gradual}.
+With a given loss function $\ell( \cdot, \cdot) $ that satisfies Assumption \ref{asmp:lip}, the goal is to obtain a classifier $h \in \mathcal{H}: \reals^d \rightarrow \reals^k$ that minimizes the given loss function on the target domain $P_T$ with access to only $n$ samples from each intermediate domain $P_1, \ldots, P_{T-1}$. \end{defn}

 Our first tool is used to help us characterize the structure of sequential domain adaptation.
 Under the statistical learning scenario with i.i.d.\ data, Rademacher complexity serves as a well-known complexity notion to capture the richness of the underlying hypothesis space.
 However, with the sequential dependence, classical notions of complexity are insufficient to provide a description of the problem.
 To capture the difficulty of sequential domain adaptation, we use the sequential Rademacher complexity, which was originally proposed for online learning where data comes one by one in sequence \citep{rakhlin2015online}.
-To formally define the sequential Rademacher complexity, we need to first introduce the $\mathcal{Z}$-valued tree.